ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

     foo <| 3 // Call the function with 3
 }
 ```
 This example shows process of defining very simple function, and calling it.
 It defines function named 'foo' with single parameter called 'a'.
-In the next line, we call our function 'foo' by assigning '3' to parameter 'a'.
+In the next line, we call our function 'foo' by assigning '3' to the parameter 'a'.
 The '<|' symbol is called 'pipe operator', which is used to call function 'foo'.
 It will convey parameter value '3' to the function and invoke the function.